ForeverIzi/OnlineCV/README.md

 - Experience and Education section done ✅
 - New section with my Knowladge added ✅
 - New hover animations for the cards added ✅
+- New extra-curricular course section added ✅
+- New animations and finally some JavaScript used ✅
 - More animations and sections scrollings (in progress)⚠️
 - Last section (in progress)⚠️
-- Added script folder and file, but they're still empty. (in progress)⚠️
+ ~~Added script folder and file, but they're still empty.~~ (They are no longer empty!!)✅